jorinvo/me/README.md

 With the current setup I am in complete control over the rendering and do not have to learn a custom static site generator.
 All used tooling are common Elixir ecosystem packages.

+You can read more about the setup in my [Moving the blog to Elixir](https://jorin.me/moving-blog-to-elixir/) post.

 ## Structure